$4.99 Shipping to USA see details

 Threading the Serger

-The color-coded thread guides tell you which thread goes where—needle, upper, and lower.
-From the thread stand, you’ll follow the blue, red, and green dots for the upper, lower, and needle thread.
-The MO-623 holds three cones, the larger of which holds about 3,000 yards of thread.
+Threading the Juki MO-623 looks intimidating but it’s actually pretty straightforward.
+The color coded thread guides tell you which thread goes where—needle, upper, and lower.
+Starting at the thread stand follow the blue, red and green dots for the upper, lower and needle thread.
+The MO-623 holds three cones the larger of which will have about 3,000 yards of thread.

-If you’ve threaded the machine incorrectly, it’s best to take out all the threads and start over, following the instructions.
+If you’ve threaded the machine incorrectly, the best course of action is to remove all the threads and start over.

 What Can I Do with the MO-623 That My Regular Machine Can’t?

-Additionally, you can also overcast a raw edge of fabric before hemming or other stitching work.
-Adjust the machine for this type of overcast (see the instruction manual), and the knife trims a neat, clean edge.
-Then finish the hem on your regular sewing machine.
+You can also overcast a raw edge of the fabric before hemming or other stitching work.
+Adjust the machine for this overcast type (see the instruction manual) and the knife trims a neat clean edge.
+Then just finish the hem on your regular sewing machine.

 Tips for Using the JUKI MO-623